SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 S:</epp>
 ```

-## Transform Endpoints
+## Transform Resources

 ### Create

 - Request: POST /{collection}
 - Request message: Object Create request
 - Response message: Object Create response
-- HTTP success status code: 201 (CREATED)
+- HTTP status code success: 201 (CREATED)

 The client MUST use the HTTP POST method to create a new object resource.
+If the EPP request results in a newly created object, then the server MUST return HTTP status code 201 (Created).

 Example Domain Create request: